VigneshwaranS13/csharp/udmey/1Beginner/3PrimitiveTypesAndExpressions/Conversion_types.md

 - Convert
 - Parse

+convert is the class in the system namespace.common convert class methods are

+- ToByte()
+- ToInt16()
+- ToInt32()
+- ToInt64()

+Parse method takes a string and try to change it to the target type

-to get the var type:
+To get the var type:

 - variable_name.GetType()